Cibotium chamissoi

 General

-Gone are the days (because of the deadly fungal disease referred to as Rapid ‘Ōhi‘a Death) when you could pick up a sizable and cheap hāpuʻu trunk at your local garden shop and plop it into your landscape.
-(Most of these ferns were the victims/refugees of land clearings for a new homestead or road on Hawai‘i Island.)
-Thankfully, a few local growers have taken up the challenge of growing hāpuʻu from spores, typically a more difficult and time-consuming task than growing flowering plants from seed.
-Now, it's our job to encourage them (both verbally and with our dollars) to continue to grow these majestic endemic tree ferns.
+Gone are the days when you could pick up a sizable and cheap hāpuʻu trunk at your local garden shop or home improvement outlet and plop it into your landscape (because of the danger of accidentally transporting little fire ants or the deadly fungal disease referred to as Rapid ‘Ōhi‘a Death).
+Most of these hāpuʻu were the victims/refugees of land clearings for a new homestead or road on Hawai‘i Island.
+Today, a few local growers have taken up the challenge of growing hāpuʻu from spores, a difficult and time-consuming task.
+We need to encourage these growers and others, both verbally and with our dollars, so we can continue to place these majestic endemic tree ferns in our landscapes.

+Of the four endemic Hawaiian Cibotium species, C. glaucum (hāpuʻu pulu) is most commonly seen in private and public landscapes.
+This may be because it was the most common hāpuʻu harvested and sold in the past.
+Or it may be because it is the most environmentally adaptable of the four species, able to survive in hot, sunny lowlands nearly as well (with the proper care) as it does in cool, cloudy uplands.
+However, C. chamissoi can also survive in lowland landscapes, provided it is properly placed and cared for.
 Hāpuʻu can be used as an accent in a landscape, kept in a large container, or planted en masse for screening.
-While tempting, we strongly discourage you from buying or planting the highly invasive Australian tree fern (Cyathea cooperi) as a hāpuʻu substitute.
-This alien fern has invaded Hawai‘i's native forests where it aggressively competes with native Hawaiian plants.
+While tempting, we strongly discourage you from buying or planting the highly invasive Australian tree fern (Sphaeropteris cooperi) as a hāpuʻu substitute.
+This alien fern has invaded Hawai‘i's native forests, where it aggressively competes with native Hawaiian plants.
 Fortunately, it is illegal today to sell Australian tree ferns.
 However, unfortunately, people are still finding ways of obtaining them.

 Cibotium chamissoi is typically the first Cibotium you see on a hike up into the mountains on O‘ahu, which means it is a bit more tolerant of heat and drought than the other hāpuʻu species.
-However, please remember it is still a fern with shallow roots (and no taproot) and, therefore, you should always avoid letting the soil surrounding your hāpuʻu dry out.
+However, please remember it is still a fern with shallow roots (and no taproot), and, therefore, you should always avoid letting the soil surrounding your hāpuʻu dry out.
 In dry lowland locations, it's best to water your hāpuʻu every day (or every other day).
-In upland and/or wetter places, you can likely get by watering your hāpuʻu weekly or, maybe, even less.
+In upland or wetter places, you can likely get by watering your hāpuʻu weekly or, maybe, even less.
 Always try to water your hāpuʻu from above (e.g., with sprinklers) so both the fronds and trunk (particularly the top where the new fronds are developing) get wetted every time.
+I (Koebele) have also found that in addition to its regularly watering, it helps if you briefly wet down your hāpuʻu and the surrounding landscape during midday to reduce the air temperature and increase the humidity.

 As mentioned, Cibotium chamissoi can tolerate some drying and heat, as well as a bit of wind, but normally does better when it encounters none of these stresses.
-Plant your fern in organic (slightly acidic is best), cinder, or clay dominant soil, making sure the soil drains well.
-For containerized hāpuʻu, use a mix of sphagnum peat moss and black cinders.
+Hāpuʻu does best in organic or cinder-rich soils, but it can also survive in clay-dominant soil.
+However, whatever the soil type, make sure it drains water easily.
+For containerized hāpuʻu, I (Koebele) have used an equal mix of sphagnum peat moss and black cinders; I don't think the percentages are critical.

 Hāpuʻu in the ground don't seem to require fertilizer.
 For container plants, apply a balanced controlled-release fertilizer with minor elements about every six months, or use a foliar organic or inorganic fertilizer diluted to ⅓ to ½ the recommended strength every couple of months.
-When applying the controlled-release fertilizer, just sprinkle it on the media's surface and water it in; DO NOT till (i.e., mix) the fertilizer into the media because this can damage the fern's shallow fibrous root system.
+When applying the controlled-release fertilizer, just sprinkle it on the media's surface and water it in; DO NOT till (i.e., mix) the fertilizer into the media because this can damage the fern's shallow, fibrous root system.

 Pests and Diseases

-In the 1990s, all the Cibotium species on O‘ahu were attacked by the alien two-spotted leafhopper (Sophonia rufofascia), which greatly reduced the number of wild hāpuʻu [Palmer 2003].
+In the 1990s, all the Cibotium species on O‘ahu were attacked by the alien two-spotted leafhopper (Sophoria orientalis; syn: Sophonia rufofascia), which greatly reduced the number of wild hāpuʻu [Palmer 2003].
 Today, this leafhopper is present on all the major Hawaiian Islands from sea level to 4,000 ft (1,219 m) [Crop Knowledge Master].
 We have never seen this leafhopper species on our hāpuʻu.
-However, if your hāpuʻu's fronds begin to turn yellow or die, inspect them closely for this pest.
-Photograph below courtesy of W. Naganime ©.
+However, if the fronds of your hāpuʻu begin to turn yellow or die, inspect them closely for this pest.

 Wild hāpuʻu are regularly eaten and killed by feral pigs.
 Therefore, if you live near a forested area, remain vigilant of this potential threat, and, maybe, erect some type of barrier around your hāpuʻu.
-Also keep an eye out for termites which sometimes invade the trunk.
+Also keep an eye out for termites, which sometimes invade the trunk.

 Uses